These Local and State Grants are a good match for many of our Hometown Pride projects!

 - Warren County projects apply through CIRTPA: Central Iowa Region Transportation Planning Alliance

-Other possible trail funding options include: REAP grants (for trails inside municipal boundaries, see above), Prairie Meadows Community Betterment Grants (see above), City or County Governments, and local fundraising.
+Other possible trail funding options include: Warren County Philanthropic Partnership Trails grant (see WCPP info at top of page), REAP grants (for trails inside municipal boundaries, see REAP info above), Prairie Meadows Community Betterment Grants (see above), City or County Governments, and local fundraising.

 Don’t forget the power of local fundraising!
 Iowans give $7 billion to charity each year.